-Its not about showing your target how successful you are , its about dealing with their emotions.
-What made Pusha T's "The Story Of Adidon" an undeniable classic is that he went from talking about success or showing off his richies to triggering Drake's emotions by exposing hidden secrets to the world.
+It's not about showing your target how successful you are or how much you earn annually, its about dealing with their emotions.
+What made Pusha T's "The Story Of Adidon" an undeniable classic?
+It's because he drifted away from talking about success or showing off his richies and chose to deal with Drake's emotions by exposing hidden secrets to the world.

 This is the only way used by most rappers who get themselves into a beef, to overtake their targets and win the battle.
 Exposing someone's secret life is a psychological misuse of his / her emotions and therefore, influencing their behavior (as mentioned in the last paragraph)

 What Impact will the track have on the writers career as well as their targets.

 This is the most essential concept when it comes to beefs.
 A diss should incite a positive impact to the writer's career or his / her next project.
 It should also negatively affect his target.

 It should be able to change the listener's perspective

 One Essential thing that made these tracks classics: it changed the listener's perspective on how they viewed artists who were being dissed.